-While there’s little doubt that clean sources of energy must be found for humanity to survive in the long term, the pace of adoption has been slower than most would like.
-This is especially true in China, which is notoriously polluted and reliant on coal to serve its 1.3 billion inhabitants.
+We have no doubt that humanity must find clean sources of energy to survive in the long term.
+But the pace of adoption is slower than most would like.
+This is especially true in China, which is notoriously polluted and reliant on coal.

-Beijing is well aware of this problem and has taken many steps to move toward clean energy, but it’s simply not cost or resource effective for the world’s second largest economy to shift from coal to wind farms, solar panels and hydroelectricity over a short period of time.
+Beijing is well aware of this problem and has taken many steps to move toward clean energy.
+It’s not easy for the world’s second largest economy to shift from coal to wind farms, solar panels, and hydroelectricity over a short period of time though.

 Daqin Railway Stock: Positioned for Now and the Future

-The main source of Daqin’s income is its 653km rail network from the coal mining center of Datong to the port city of Qinhuongdao, which is responsible for the transportation of over 500 million tons of coal.
+The main source of Daqin’s income is its 653km rail network from the coal mining center of Datong to the port city of Qinhuongdao.
+It’s responsible for transporting over 500 million tons of coal.

-Not only has the volume of coal which Daqin transports increased almost exponentially over the last decade from only 20 million tons in 1995 and just 200 tons in 2005, but Daqin has used the monopoly it has to its advantage, gradually increasing the fees it charges over time.
+Not only did the volume of coal which Daqin transports increase from just 20 million tons in 1995 to 200 tons in 2005.
+But Daqin uses the monopoly it has to its advantage, gradually increasing their fees over time.

-While China continues to use more coal every year despite its efforts to go green, resource transportation is not Daqin’s only business.
-The company’s over 1000km of rail systems in total consists of high-speed commuter rails and general cargo transport, and its reliance of coal continues to decrease.
+China continues to use more coal every year despite efforts to go green.
+Resource transportation isn’t Daqin’s only business though.
+The company’s over 1000km of rail systems in total consists of high-speed commuter rails and general cargo transport.
+Their reliance on coal continues to decrease.

 China Needs Coal, It’s That Simple

-Daqin Railway’s long-term business plan is in line with the strategic goals of China.
+Daqin Railway’s long-term business plan is in line with China’s strategic goals.
 With a low P/E ratio of under 10, a strong dividend yield of above 5%, healthy ROE/ROA, and a growth model supported by economic fundamentals, buying Daqin Railway stock is a good way to invest in China’s growth now that it’s trading below its summer highs.

-The recent opening of the Hong Kong-Shanghai Stock Connect allows individual foreign investors to buy shares listed in mainland China for the first time.
-A brokerage account in Hong Kong is now more useful than ever, giving access to all companies on the Shanghai Stock Exchange including Daqin Railway stock.
+The recent opening of the Hong Kong-Shanghai Stock Connect lets foreign investors buy shares listed in mainland China for the first time.
+A brokerage account in Hong Kong is now more useful than ever.
+It gives access to all companies on the Shanghai Stock Exchange including Daqin Railway stock.